PoliticalGraveyard.com

 Brummett, Claudia M. — of Amarillo, Potter County, Tex.
 Democrat.
 Delegate to Democratic National Convention from Texas, 1964.
 Female.
 Still living as of 1964.

-BRUMMITT (Soundex B653) — See also BORMET, BRUM, BRUMETTIA, BRUMIT, BRUMM, BRUMMER, BRUMMETT, BRUMMOND, DIMMITT, DRUMMING, DUMMIT, DUMMITT, GRUMMITT, HAMMITT, KIMMITT, MITT, SUMMIT, SUMMITT.
+BRUMMITT (Soundex B653) — See also BORMET, BRUM, BRUMETTIA, BRUMIT, BRUMM, BRUMMER, BRUMMETT, BRUMMOND, DIMMITT, DRUMMING, DUMMIT, DUMMITT, EMMITT, GRUMMITT, HAMMITT, KIMMITT, MITT, SUMMIT, SUMMITT.

 Brummitt, Dennis G. (1881-1935) — of Oxford, Granville County, N.C.
 Born in Granville County, N.C., February 7, 1881.
-Son of Thomas Jefferson Brummitt (1844-1920) and Caroline (Bradford) Brummitt (1851-1925).
 Democrat.
-Lawyer; chair of Granville County Democratic Party, 1908-14; member of North Carolina Democratic State Executive Committee, 1913-24; member of North Carolina state house of representatives, 1915-19; Speaker of the North Carolina State House of Representatives, 1919; Presidential Elector for North Carolina, 1920; North Carolina state attorney general, 1925-35; died in office 1935.
+Lawyer; chair of Granville County Democratic Party, 1908-14; member of North Carolina Democratic State Executive Committee, 1913-24; member of North Carolina state house of representatives from Granville County, 1915-20; Speaker of the North Carolina State House of Representatives, 1919; candidate for Presidential Elector for North Carolina; North Carolina state attorney general, 1925-35; died in office 1935.
 Baptist.
 Member, Freemasons.
 Died in Raleigh, Wake County, N.C., January 12, 1935 (age 53 years, 339 days).
 Interment at Elmwood Cemetery, Oxford, N.C.

 See also Find-A-Grave memorial